Skip to main content

 Summary

-Continued developments in video surveillance and AI technology have enabled increasing numbers of business and property owners to strengthen existing security and building management systems.
+Continued developments in video surveillance and AI technology have enabled an increasing number of businesses and property owners to strengthen existing security and building management systems.
 Among the most exciting developments are LPR cameras positioned to assist teams in better identifying and addressing suspicious vehicles.

 Automatic license plate recognition cameras can be deployed to streamline access control systems, improve parking management solutions and support security teams investigating potential offenses.
 In addition, specialized LPR camera systems can help business owners improve customer experiences through developments like personalized reward programs.